sandboxie-plus/sandboxie-docs/Content/FirefoxTips.md

 This setting allows Firefox running under Sandboxie to store bookmarks outside the sandbox, so they can persist even after the sandbox is deleted.
 When this option is not set, bookmarks are stored only in the sandbox, and will be deleted when the sandbox is deleted.

-Note that in Firefox 3, the same file (called _places.sqlite_) stores both bookmarks and the history of visited sites.
+Please note that, starting from Firefox 3, the same file (called _places.sqlite_) stores both bookmarks and the history of visited sites.
 Therefore this setting will cause Firefox to also store the history of visited outside the sandbox.

-One approach to this is to install the [PlainOldFavorites](https://addons.mozilla.org/en-US/firefox/addon/668) add-on, which lets Firefox create and manage Internet Explorer-style Favorites in addition to Mozilla-style bookmarks.
-Then consult the discussion on favorites in [Internet Explorer Tips](InternetExplorerTips.md).
+~~One approach to this is to install the [PlainOldFavorites](https://www.iosart.com/firefox/plainoldfavorites) add-on, which lets Firefox create and manage Internet Explorer-style Favorites in addition to Mozilla-style bookmarks.
+Then consult the discussion on favorites in [Internet Explorer Tips](InternetExplorerTips.md#favorites).~~

 **Bottom line:**

-*   If you don't mind the extra add-on, install PlainOldFavorites to enhance Firefox with Internet Explorer-style favorites, then read the recommendations for handling favorites in [Internet Explorer Tips](InternetExplorerTips.md).
+~~*   If you don't mind the extra add-on, install PlainOldFavorites to enhance Firefox with Internet Explorer-style favorites, then read the recommendations for handling favorites in [Internet Explorer Tips](InternetExplorerTips.md).~~
-*   But if you are happy with Firefox bookmarks, then select this setting.
+*   If you are happy with Firefox bookmarks, then select this setting.

 * * *